 After selecting an exchange and a cryptocurrency to purchase, you will then need to choose between a market order and a limit order.
 A market buy order is when the digital asset is purchased at the current market value.
-This is often favourable for those starting out in the market.
-Some exchanges also offer an “instant buy” service which does the same thing – although the fees may be a little higher.
+This is often preferred for those starting out in the market.
+Some exchanges also offer an "instant buy" service which does the same thing – although the fees may be a little higher.

 In comparison, for experienced investors, a limit order may be more suitable.
 A buy limit order is when a set purchase price is specified.
 This would be applied if the current market value is above the price at which you would like to enter that market, allowing you to set a lower price and wait for the market to drop.

 Dollar cost averaging